ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 Before they can be used, the 'EmployeeID' and 'Country' User attributes in Azure AD need to be populated with values.
 *Note: In the Azure AD Tenant I used, the 'Country' attribute values were already set for all the Employees.
 The 'EmployeeID' attribute values however were not.*

-I have used the Microsoft [[GraphExplorer] (https://developer.microsoft.com/en-us/graph/graph-explorer)]to set these values (See Figure 1).
-Ensure the values of these attributes are returned in the response. *Before this can be applied Enterprise-wide, this step needs to be done for all the Employees in Azure AD.*
+I have used the Microsoft [[GraphExplorer](https://developer.microsoft.com/en-us/graph/graph-explorer)]to set these values (See Figure 1).
+Ensure the values of these attributes are returned in the response. *Before this can be applied Enterprise-wide, setting of the values needs to be done for all the Employees in Azure AD.*

 <img src="../../../images/GraphExplorer.png" alt="GraphExplorer" height="500px"/>